|Nutrition Facts (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 In the Caribbean, dumplings figure prominently in the cuisine.
-They are to soups and stews, or they can be eaten as a side dish with sautéed salt fish.
+They are to be eaten in soups and stews or as a side dish with sautéed salt fish.